Caoimhín Kelleher: Club career

+Liverpool

-Kelleher joined Liverpool's academy from Ringmahon Rangers in summer 2015.
+Kelleher began his career with Rockmount before joining Ringmahon Rangers.
+He joined Liverpool's academy in summer 2015.
 He featured regularly for Liverpool's side during their pre-season programme of 2018 and was part of the squad that travelled to the United States for Liverpool's summer tour.

 In August 2018, he signed a new contract with Liverpool.
-He was an unused substitute for the 2019 UEFA Champions League Final against Tottenham Hotspur.
+He was an unused substitute for the 2019 UEFA Champions League final against Tottenham Hotspur.
 In winning the Champions League, he became the 12th Irish footballer to do so and the first for over a decade.

 Though he was recovering from wrist surgery, Kelleher was on the bench for Liverpool's victory in the 2019 UEFA Super Cup against Chelsea in Istanbul due to the absence of first-choice Alisson.
-He made his competitive debut for the club on 25 September 2019 in an EFL Cup Third Round match, keeping a clean sheet against League one side Milton Keynes Dons, in a 2–0 away win.
+He made his competitive debut for the club on 25 September 2019 in an EFL Cup third round match, keeping a clean sheet against League One side Milton Keynes Dons, in a 2–0 away win.

-On 1 December 2020, he started and kept a clean sheet in a 1–0 victory against Ajax in the Champions League.
+On 1 December 2020, Kelleher started and kept a clean sheet in a 1–0 victory against Ajax in the Champions League.
 Five days later, Kelleher was named in the starting line-up for a Premier League match against Wolverhampton Wanderers.
 He kept a clean sheet in the match, a 4–0 win, which was his third consecutive shutout for the club.
 At 22 years and 13 days, Kelleher became the third-youngest Liverpool goalkeeper to keep a Premier League clean sheet and the youngest to do so on his first league start.
 After several strong performances, manager Jürgen Klopp confirmed that Kelleher had been promoted to second choice, behind Alisson and ahead of Adrián.
 It was also reported that Liverpool were seeking to sign Kelleher to a new long-term contract on improved terms.

-On 24 June 2021, Kelleher signed a new long-term deal with the club until 2026, saying "For me, it was a positive moment to commit my future to the club for the next few years.
-It’s such a big club and it’s an honour to be a part of it, so when I got the chance to sign for a few more years I was obviously delighted."
-James Pearce, who covers Liverpool F.C. for The Athletic said that it was "Reward for his impressive progress last season," and that he was now Alisson's Number 2.
+Kelleher signed a new long-term deal with Liverpool on 24 June 2021, to last until 2026.
+He said "For me, it was a positive moment to commit my future to the club for the next few years.
+It's such a big club and it's an honour to be a part of it, so when I got the chance to sign for a few more years I was obviously delighted."